 1. Do loosen your bow hair when it is not being used.
 Most students forget to do this, and often end up having problems with their bow.
+Even fiberglass and carbon fiber bows should always be loosened.

 2. Do have your bow rehaired regularly.
 Do not let too many hairs go missing since that will pull the stick to one side causing a warp.